Chapter 2 - User input

 }

 The point is that for a user it can sometimes be important to quickly navigate or adjust quite quickly, and thereafter finetune to perfection.
-Therefor it’s useful to define a variable that controls the rate of change.
-This defaults to 1, but when Shift
+Therefore it’s useful to define a variable that controls the rate of change.
+For simplification this was skipped earlier, but the stepSize unit.Dp = 1 is actually defined when handling gtx.Events(0).
+That ensures a change in Device indepentend pixels, making it homogenous across displays.

-is pressed it increases to 10.
-Why those value?
+When holding Shift this increases to 5.
+Why 5?
 Well, it worked well in my experimentation.
 Try it out.

 For all the other keypresses, the code adjusts one or two state variables.
 These are all used later when rendering the actual frame.
-I went a bit back and forth on the logic around adjusting speed, but conlcuded that if you ask for F
+I went a bit back and forth on the logic, and pondered how it all should interact, but landed on a fairly safe set of behaviours.
+For exampe, negative speed is avoided, although it was fun times before it was nerfed.

-The point is that for interacting behaviour, it makes sense to experiemnt and think through how the various state variables should be tuned in relation to each other.
-Keeping it all togehter in this input section makes the code easier to grasp than if these states were handled in various other parts of the program.
+The point is that when defining behaviour, it makes sense to experiment and think through how the various state variables should be tuned in relation to each other.
+Keeping it all togehter in this input section made the code easier to grasp than if states were handled in various other parts of the program.

 From pointer.Event we learn that the pointer event is quite a rich struct: